The 3 Vs | Pronunciation | Intonation | Articulation Disorders | Englishisms | Indianisms | Grammar Disorders |

 Another simple formula:

 You can't look at myself, talk to myself, feed myself or visit myself.
-Only I can affect myself!
-Similarly, I can't feed YOURSELF or talk to yourself.
-Only you act on yourself. (both are reflexive; they refer to the originator of the action.)
+Only I can affect myself.
+Similarly, I can't feed yourself or talk to yourself.
+Only you act upon yourself. (both are reflexive; they refer to the originator of the action.)

 Use of past perfect tense when simple past tense is intended: